Episode 160 – Which is better? Increase your gym weights VS more reps.

-So, always aim to increase your weights.
+So, always aim to increase your resistance when lifting weights

 Side Note: reps do play an important role in exercise programming dynamics but to address a mainstream point of view of “losing weight and keeping toned,” aim for muscle building through increasing weights first.

 - My PURITY Protocol is an amazing resource packed with 6 secrets to detox your life and supercharge your energy.
 It’s my personal wellbeing philosophy.
 Check it out here.

 - The First Five Fitness program is a complete 35 day guide to nutrition, mindset, and fitness for beginners and intermediates AND it only takes five minutes blocks to start.
 Click here for details.